 Credit risk is managed on a group basis.
-Credit risk arises from cash and cash equivalents and receivables.
-Cash and cash equivalents consist primarily of deposits with banks for only independently rated parties with a minimum rating of 'A' according to ratings agencies are accepted.
-Receivables consist primarily of amounts recoverable from governments, where risk of non-recoverability is minimal.
-The credit quality of cash and cash equivalents and receivables are neither past due nor impaired can be assessed by reference to external credit ratings:
+Credit risk arises from cash and cash equivalents, short term investments and receivables.
+Cash and cash equivalents and short-term investments consist primarily of deposits with banks with only independently rated parties that have a minimum rating of 'A' according to reputable rating agencies.
+Receivables consist primarily of amounts recoverable from governments of Australia and France, where risk of non-recoverability is minimal.

+Further, the credit quality of cash and cash equivalents, short term investments and receivables are neither past due nor impaired and can be assessed by reference to external credit ratings.